carloskiki/pallas-extras/README.md

 - [ ] use async-io instead of futures in mux
 - Implement Future when client/server has no agency (instead of receive).
-- Complete ledger implementation
-- Use type alias instead of numeric types for the ledger.
 - Implement VRF in RustCrypto

 - [ ] Make sure to apply recommendations from https://corrode.dev/blog/pitfalls-of-safe-rust/